ChuckHunky/BadWords/README.txt

 An auto censor plugin that enables you to stop worrying about players swearing on your server.
-The number of warnings can be specified, as can the action that is taken once the warnings are expired (kick or ban).
+The number of warnings can be specified, as can the action that is taken once the warnings are expired (kick or ban)